Schimatari

 Schimatari (Σχηματάρι) is a town and a former municipality in Boeotia, Greece.
 Since the 2011 local government reform it is part of the municipality Tanagra, of which it is the seat and a municipal unit.
 The municipal unit has an area of 38.285 km2.
-Population 7,173 (2011).
 It is situated in the wide valley of the river Asopos, at 6 km from the South Euboean Gulf coast.
-The Motorway 1 (Athens - Lamia - Thessaloniki) passes north of Schimatari.
+The A1 motorway (Athens - Lamia - Thessaloniki) passes north of Schimatari.
 Schimatari is located 13 km south of Chalcis, 23 km east of Thebes and 43 km north-northwest of Athens.
 The Tanagra Airport lies to the south.

 An agricultural settlement until the 1980s, its proximity to Athens has led to a significant growth in industrial activities and population.

 Subdivisions

-The municipal unit Schimatari consists of one single community Schimatari, which contains the villages Oinoi, Plaka Dilesi and Schimatari.
+The municipal unit of Schimatari consists of a single community, Schimatari, which includes the villages of Oinoi and Schimatari.
+In 2014, the village of Plaka Dilesi was separated from the municipal unit of Oinofyta and incorporated into the newly established municipal unit of Dilesi.